 Japanese Cultural Symbols Of The Koi Fish

 In Japan and the Asian culture, there are many things that the koi fish represent.
 The symbols of the koi fish are almost as varied as the fish itself.
-This is because the Koi fish represents all things positive and good.
+This is because the Koi fish means all things positive and good.

 Here Are Some Of My Favorite Symbols Of The Koi Fish: